 CGAP has been conducting behavioral research in India and Kenya for the past year to better understand how low-income customers view privacy.
 Our initial results, published in December, indicated that poor people do more than just say they are concerned about privacy; in fact, they are willing to pay for it and spend extra time to obtain it.
 Although we designed these experiments to mimic real-life decisions, a key limitation of the studies was that participants were asked to choose between hypothetical loan offers.
 In a just completed round of experiments, we set out to validate our earlier results by seeing how strong people’s privacy concerns were when making real-world borrowing decisions.

 In this blog post, we focus on the results from our experiment in Kenya.
-A forthcoming blog will share results from India.
+We share results from India in another blog.

 In Kenya, where many people are comfortable borrowing remotely using their phones, we were able to conduct the research virtually amid COVID-19 stay-at-home restrictions.
 Our partner, the Busara Center for Behavioral Research, secured the necessary approvals to give out loans.
 It then called and text messaged roughly 700 low-income participants in Kibera, a slum in Nairobi, between the end of May and early June.
 The 171 who completed the sales script were offered two seven-day loan options:

 - Cheaper, lower privacy option.
 The first option was a 500 Ksh loan (roughly $5) with an interest rate of 4 percent (20 Ksh).
 It granted Busara full access to participant data, including the right to hold data permanently and share it with third parties.
 It did not require anonymizing the data or seeking further consent to use the data.